geniusrise/docs/docs/index.md

 # Geniusrise Ecosystem

-Geniusrise is a modular, loosely-coupled AgentOps / MLOps framework designed for the era of Large Language Models, offering flexibility, inclusivity, and standardization in designing networks of AI agents.

-It seamlessly integrates tasks, state management, data handling, and model versioning, all while supporting diverse infrastructures and user expertise levels.
-With its plug-and-play architecture, Geniusrise empowers teams to build, share, and deploy AI agent workflows across various platforms efficiently.
+Geniusrise is a modular, loosely-coupled AI-Ops framework.

+It can be used to perform various tasks, including hosting inference endpoints, performing bulk inference, fine tune etc with open source models or closed source APIs.

+The modular ecosystem aims to provide a layer of abstraction over the myriad of tools, parameters and optimizations underlying the operationalization of modern AI models.

 ## Guides